Wireless and budget-friendly

-Meta is taken the gaming world by storm with the Quest 2, a powerful standalone VR headset that's quickly become the go-to VR console of choice for over 10 million gamers.
+Meta has taken the gaming world by storm with the Quest 2, a powerful standalone VR headset that's quickly become the go-to VR console of choice for nearly 20 million gamers.
 It may not have the big-name IPs of the PlayStation brand, but many bespoke indie-built experiences have already made a name for themselves, and the system is both inexpensive and incredibly easy to use anywhere you want.

 Sony aims to deliver the best VR experience by taking advantage of the PS5's power and well-known brand-name games.
 Cutting-edge specs and new consumer features like eye-tracking and headset haptics should allow Sony to make some mind-blowing experiences that aren't possible anywhere else.
 It's just a shame that it still needs a single cable to connect to a PS5.